 Also other 3D subsurface data like drinking water pipes, sewer networks and power lines could benefit from a 2D profile window.

-#1 Updated by Vincent Picavet about 3 years ago
+#1 Updated by Vincent Picavet over 3 years ago

 Note that Vincent Mora already implemented this kind of view for the Albion software ( https://github.com/Oslandia/albion ), which is dedicated to Geology and 3D volume reconstruction.
 This software came before QGIS 3D, and therefore implements its own technology for 3D and profile/section view.